saoudeltelawy/PyPassword-Generator/README.md

 ## Sample Output:

 Welcome to the PyPassword Generator!

-How many letters would you like in your password?
+-How many letters would you like in your password?
 10
-How many symbols would you like?
+-How many symbols would you like?
 4
-How many numbers would you like?
+-How many numbers would you like?
 3

-Generated Password: P@5c!j7%9AiBHz
+-Generated Password: P@5c!j7%9AiBHz